OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 ## The 'DCS Theater' Tab

-v1.3 and below: this was also called the 'DCS Terrain' tab.
 This will show any *image files* from:

 - ***`DCS saved games path`***`\KNEEBOARD\`***`theater`***
 - ***`DCS installation path`***`\Mods\terrains\`***`theater`***`\Kneeboard`